AzureAaron/aaron-mod/README.md

 Optionally, install [Mod Menu](https://modrinth.com/mod/modmenu) so that you can configure the mod!

 ## Features
-All of these can be toggled & customized inside of the configuration menu!
+All of these are client side and can be toggled & customized inside of the configuration menu!
 To learn more about each feature, have a look at its correlating option in the configuration menu.

 Vanilla: